Faculty Awards and Entitlements

 List details for equipment and supplies, using actual catalog or suppliers' quotations or data from the College Purchasing Office.
 Also consider whether equipment can be fabricated by the College technical staff at a lower cost?
 Is it available already through another source at the College?

-While computer purchases will not be funded, applications for software in support of professional work will be considered for both active and emeritae/i faculty.
-Emeritae/i faculty who need access to MS Office for their professional work are eligible to apply to FRAC for this expense.
+While computer purchases will not be funded, applications for software in support of professional work will be considered for both active and Emeriti faculty.
+Emeriti faculty who need access to MS Office for their professional work are eligible to apply to FRAC for this expense.

 IV.
 Payment or Reimbursement Funds

-Payment or reimbursement of a research award is made upon submission of a completed transaction through the Workday system for all eligible expenses.
-It is your responsibility to make sure that the grant amount is not overspent.
-Should the grant amount be overspent, it will be your responsibility to reimburse the College.
+Payment or reimbursement of a Faculty Award for scholarly activities or supplemental conference travel is made upon submission of a completed transaction through the Workday system for all eligible expenses.
+It is your responsibility to make sure that your award amount is not overspent.
+Should an award be overspent, it will be your responsibility to reimburse the College.

 V. Additional Available Entitlements